AwesomeFoodCoops/odoo-production/louve_addons/coop_capital_certificate/README.rst

 * Create a Capital Certificate wizard available for group_account_manager
 * Parameter is fiscal year (default = N-1)
-* The wizard generates a single report for each partner that sums all his capital invoices
+* The wizard generates a single report for each partner that has any capital fundraising moves in the selected year.
+For that, we consider the capital_account_id defined in the fundraising category.
 * The wizard sends an email with attached report to all partner that have bought capital in the selected year
 * Additional parameters are in Accounting/Configuration/Configuration:
     * header of report
-    * partner accounts used for capital subscription.
-The name of the account should end by the capital category. e.g.: '456250 - Capital Parts A'

 Issues / Roadmap
 ================